module json.tf

 (string x, boolean lenient=true) -> any

-Returns a value representing the content of given JSON string x
+Returns a value representing the content of given JSON string x.

-Returns nil
+Returns nil if x is nil.

-is true, non-standard JSON is parsed on a best-effort basis.
+If lenient is true, non-standard JSON is parsed on a best-effort basis.
 Examples of non-standard formats that are

 likely to be successfully parsed in lenient mode include JSON with single-quoted strings and JSON with comments.

-is false, only valid JSON strings are processed.
+If lenient is false, only valid JSON strings are processed.
 An error is thrown if an invalid JSON string is

 encountered.